Oral and Maxillofacial Surgery

 DDS Student Training

 The Doctor of Dental Surgery curriculum in oral and maxillofacial surgery is designed to develop a foundation of professional knowledge and surgical skills that will enable students to diagnose and manage surgical problems related to general dentistry practice.
-The program emphasizes high ethical standards and development of good surgical concepts and judgment.
+The program emphasizes high ethical standards and the development of good surgical concepts and judgment.

 The clinical portion of the curriculum allows students to develop surgical skills and apply the theoretical knowledge acquired in didactic courses.
 Theory and application of anesthesia-analgesia, intravenous sedation, and nitrous oxide analgesia techniques are presented through didactic and clinical experiences.